Directorate of University Linkages and Advancement

 It is notable that the Unit was merged with the Center for Research and International Development (CRID) by Professor Francis C. Eze, 7th Substantive Vice-Chancellor in July 2016 with Professor Emeka E. Oguzie as Director.
 However, in the spirit of driving the culture of excellence with an emphasis on deepening research and innovation in the University on one hand and encourage the Linkages and Advancement Unit to focus on its core mandate of internationalization and advancement on the other hand, the Unit was de-merged and re-established in July 2017 with Professor Ikechukwu N.S.
 Dozie as Director.

 The Directorate of University Linkages and Advancement functions primarily as an interface between the University and its affiliate collaborative agencies and institutions both nationally and internationally.
-The Directorate is responsible for exploring linkages/collaborations/partnerships with institutions, donor agencies and organizations, an industry as well as individuals within and outside the country for overall development and advancement of the University as a leader in technological and entrepreneurial education.
+The Directorate is responsible for exploring linkages/collaborations/partnerships with institutions, donor agencies and organizations, the industry as well as individuals within and outside the country for overall development and advancement of the University as a leader in technological and entrepreneurial education.

 Specifically, the Directorate of University Linkages and Advancement has the following objectives: